 Protecting Patients Against Sepsis Misdiagnosis

-Written By: Tammy Johnson, RN
+By Tammy Johnson, RN

 Sepsis is a vicious killer that is quick to strike and tough to combat.
 It is the leading cause of death in US hospitals and the 5th leading cause of death for the general population.
 The symptoms set in swiftly, launching a devastating attack on the immune system that requires immediate diagnosis and aggressive treatment to increase the likelihood of survival.

-Time is of the essence once sepsis is suspected; after a patient’s blood pressure begins to drop–an indicator of septic shock–the risk of death increases 7% per hour.
-Therefore, it’s critical to initiate the sepsis protocol which includes collecting blood cultures and immediately administering antibiotics.
+Time is of the essence once sepsis is suspected; after a patient’s blood pressure begins to drop--an indicator of septic shock--the risk of death increases 7% per hour.
+Therefore, it's critical to initiate the sepsis protocol which includes collecting blood cultures and immediately administering antibiotics.